Six Years, Two Suitcases, and Twelve Lessons from a Life on the Road

 4. Fear is a doorway.
 Great things wait on the other side.

 6. Nature heals.
-It is medicine.
+It’s medicine.
 Period.

-12. We expected constant togetherness—24/7/365—to drive us bonkers.
-Instead, it wove us deeper.
+12. We thought 24/7 togetherness would drive us bonkers.
+Instead, it wove us closer.

-Other Popular FAQs We’ve Gotten Over the Years
+Other Popular FAQs Through the Years

 What was the hardest part?